Gikoskos/VanillaBlog/README.md

 # MyBlog

-Simple blog template in vanilla HTML/CSS/Javascript
+This is an exercise on building a responsive blog site template without external dependencies.

+## License

+MIT License